-Eligibility and Persons Eligible.-Men, 65 years of age and over, and person. women, 60 years of age and over, who have resided in Australia for a continuous period of twenty years.
+Eligibility and Persons Eligible.-Men, 65 years of age and over, and Pension.
+Women, 60 years of age and over, who have resided in Australia for a continuous period of twenty years.
 Any periods of absence during which a person's home remained in Australia, and absences in certain other circumstances, are counted as residence.
 Absence in a Territory of the Commonwealth does not break continuity of residence.

-$Persons\ Disqualified.--$
+Persons Disqualified.-